zorchenhimer/emu-6502/README.md

 Once opened, fill work RAM with file's contents.
 If more than 8k, allow bank swapping?
 Write/flush file contents on register write.
-Close/drop flie contents/changes on register write.
+Close/drop file contents/changes on register write.
 Open/reload file from disk on register write.

 Implement a file system API to list files and directories, create and delete